Firm successfully completes process for second year

 FBT is already participating in Mansfield 5.0, which began in mid-July 2021.
 For the next year, the firm will continue to track its diversity efforts under Mansfield guidelines.
 One of the changes for this round is that firms must now track their nominations to Chambers USA.
 Also new this year is a requirement that firms track individuals considered for C-suite or senior-level business professional positions.

 The Mansfield Rule is named for Arabella Mansfield, the first woman in the U.S. admitted to the practice of law 150 years ago.
-It was inspired by the NFL’s Rooney Rule requiring every NFL team to interview at least one minority candidate for head coach vacancies.
 In the years following implementation of the Mansfield Rule, 94% of participating law firms report their candidate pool for pitch teams was more diverse.
 An additional 79% said their lateral partner pool was more diverse, and 76% report their equity partner pool was more diverse.
 Most impressive, 92% saw an increase in formal discussions regarding succession planning for leadership and governance roles.